 Hi!
-I am the principal of The School for Entrepreneurship and Technology.
-This is my 11th year teaching, my seventh year as an administrator, and my second year as the Principal of SET High.
+I am the principal of The School for Entrepreneurship & Technology.
+This is my 14th year teaching, my 10th year as an administrator, and my 5th year as the Principal of SET High.
 I have been thinking about education reform for a long time and it was just as I started to formalize my ideas for what an ideal school would look like that I discovered that there were others who shared my same vision.
-I joined the SET team just as the Charter was being approved in June of 2010.
+I joined the SET team just as the charter was being approved in June of 2010.

 I began my teaching career at High Tech High where I learned not only how to make my classes fun, but relevant as well.
 I have fond memories of my time at High Tech High and miss my students and colleagues dearly.

 I first met my wife in high school in New Delhi, India.
 We re-met five years later here in the U.S., married, and now have three adorable kids.
-Collette is almost 14, Ian is 11 and Annalise is eight.
+Collette is almost 17, Ian is 14, and Annalise is 11.
 Ask me about my kids.
 I can talk about them incessantly.

 Hello I am Darrell McClendon (or “Mr. Mc”).
 I am a native San Diegan, born and raised.
-My wife and I have four great kids (all adults and college grads!) and one wonderful granddaughter!
+My wife and I have four wonderful children (all adults and all college grads!) and one phenomenal granddaughter!

-I am SET’s Assistant Principal, and I teach engineering as well.
+I am SET’s Assistant Principal and Chief Business Officer.
 I graduated from the University of San Diego (undergraduate) and Walden University (graduate).
-I have had the privilege of teaching all high school grades from nine through 12 in a variety of subjects including electrical engineering, engineering science, product design and development and physics.
+I have had the privilege of teaching all high school grades, 9 through 12 in a variety of subjects including electrical engineering, engineering science, product design and development, math, and physics.